 Ashok Kumar Fellowship

-Applications for the Ashok Kumar Fellowship 2022/23 are closed.
-The successful applicant has been announced.
+Applications for the 2023 Ashok Kumar Fellowship are now open.

 The Ashok Kumar Fellowship provides funding for one successful candidate each year to spend three months working at the UK Parliamentary Office of Science and Technology (POST).